-Ivanka Trump Slammed Following Tweets About Jacksonville Madden Shooting
+Ivanka Trump Slammed Following Tweets About Jacksonville ‘Madden’ Shooting

 Within an hour of the time she posted her condolences, Twitter users quickly slammed Ivanka and criticized her father Donald for his lack of gun reform.

-Some opted to take a jab at Ivanka with a simple funny picture mocking the daughter of the POTUS.
-Others decided to reply to her tweet by pointing out the fact that had her father done anything to control guns in the U.S. the mass shooting may not have happened in the first place.
+Some opted to take a jab at Ivanka with a simple funny picture mocking the daughter of the president.
+Others decided to reply to her tweet by pointing out the fact that had her father done anything to control guns in the U.S., the mass shooting may not have happened in the first place.

 Once Twitter user replied to Ivanka’s post with a picture that criticized her for having such a robotic response to the mass shooting.